Dynorphin: Stress and depression

 Because of its role in mediating dysphoria, dynorphin has also been investigated in relation to depression.
 Newton et al. studied the effects of CREB and dynorphin on learned helplessness (an animal model for depression) in mice.
 Overexpression of dominant negative CREB (mCREB) in transgenic mice had an antidepressant effect (in terms of behavior), whereas overexpressing wild-type CREB caused an increase in depression-like symptoms.
 As described previously, CREB increases transcription of prodynorphin, which gives rise to different dynorphin subtypes.
 Newton et al. supported this mechanism, as the mCREB was colocalized with decreased expression of prodynorphin.
 Also, direct antagonism of dynorphin caused antidepressant-like effects similar to those seen with mCREB expression.
 Thus, the CREB-dynorphin pathway regulates mood as well as cocaine rewards.

 Shirayama et al. used several animal depression models in rats to describe the effects of dynorphins A and B in depression.
-The authors found that learned helplessness increases the levels of dynorphins A and B in the hippocampus and nucleus accumbens and that injecting KOR antagonist norBNI induces recovery from learned helplessness.
+The authors found that learned helplessness increases the levels of dynorphins A and B in the hippocampus and nucleus accumbens and that injecting KOR antagonist nor-BNI induces recovery from learned helplessness.
 Immobilization stress causes increases in the levels of both dynorphins A and B in the hippocampus and nucleus accumbens.
 Forced swim stress increases the levels of dynorphin A in the hippocampus.
 Shirayama et al. concluded that both dynorphins A and B were important in stress response.
 The authors proposed several mechanisms to account for the effects of the KOR antagonist norBNI on learned helplessness.
 First, increased dynorphin levels block the release of glutamate, a neurotransmitter involved in plasticity in the hippocampus, which would inhibit new learning.